Ousted Tennessee senator sentenced to probation for fraud

 On Friday, prosecutor Christopher Cotten asked the judge to sentence Robinson to 10 months in prison, saying she had shown “abject defiance of accepting any responsibility for her actions” and had unfairly blamed racism for the charges.

-During the sentencing hearing, Robinson told the judge that she understood the importance of her case and aknowledged that she did not keep a “tight eye on things.”
+During the sentencing hearing, Robinson told the judge that she understood the importance of her case and acknowledged that she did not keep a “tight eye on things.”

 “Someone who tries to do everything needs to edit, and needs to edit desperately,” Lipman said.